CARTAvis/manual_source/source/introduction.rst

 ---------------------
 CARTA is an open-source project.
 Its source code is available at https://github.com/CARTAvis.

-CARTA has two distributions: CARTA-server and CARTA-desktop.
+CARTA ultimately will have two distributions: CARTA-server and CARTA-desktop.
 The former is designed for handling large datasets with remote servers, while the later is suitable for smaller datasets (a few thousand pixels in the x and y dimensions) which can still be handled with personal computer or laptop.

+With the version 1.0 desktop release, CARTA supports two use cases.
+For users using a laptop or a desktop with a monitor, please use the "Local" version.
+For users using a remote server via the ssh protocol, please use the "Remote" version.
 Installation guides for these two versions are provided in the section :ref:`installation_configuration`.

 The release plan and major goals are the following: